owning a pet bird

 Veterinary Care & Exotic Bird Maintenance Cost

-Most avian veterinarians are specialists and charge accordingly.
-Annual exams can range from $60 to $300.
+Most avian veterinarians are specialists and charge their fees accordingly.
+Annual examination can range from $60 to $300.
 Emergency visits or lab tests may go beyond $500.
 That’s why exotic bird maintenance cost often surprises new owners.

 Common vet expenses include:

-Bird insurance plans range from $10 to $40/month and may cover emergencies, but not routine care.
+Bird insurance plans ranges from $10 to $40 per month and may cover emergencies but not routine care.

 Image Credit: Wang Yan